Stem Cell Donation and the LGBTQIA+ Community

-Aussies are are diagnosed with blood cancer every year
+Aussies are diagnosed with blood cancer every year

 of Aussies needing a transplant currently rely on overseas donors.